EbukaOkoli01/DataAnalytics-Assessment-v2/README.md

 		 FROM tenure_in_month
 		 ORDER BY estimated_clv DESC ;
 Insight:
 The customer with the highest tenure in month, 96, is Opeoluwa Popoola and his/her estimated CLV is 2,099,711.13.
-Results:
+Result:
 <img width="1354" height="582" alt="image" src="https://github.com/user-attachments/assets/c527252c-e4ae-4be0-89e8-f150ea6029b2" />
+NB: Run SQL code to view all result.